ozyam365/pq/README.md

 # pq

 Make PHP shorter and easier.

+pq (phpquick) is a tiny DSL that converts simple scripts into PHP.

-pq(phpquick) ver 0.01
+Version 0.01

-I am making it with ChatGPT.
+Created together with ChatGPT.

 ---